-Frontier’s FiberOptic Internet, for example, includes plans with max speeds of 50 Mbps, 500 Mbps and even 940 Mbps.
+Frontier’s FiberOptic Internet, for example, includes plans with max speeds of 500 Mbps and even 940 Mbps.
 With fiber optics, upload speeds and download speeds are often equal.

 Fiber internet is an excellent choice for heavy internet users who want low latency and reliable connections for gaming, streaming and more on multiple devices at once.
 However, it tends to come at a higher price than DSL internet.
 While it’s great for those who need it, be sure to look into your local DSL provider options so you don’t end up paying for more than you need.

 Frontier’s DSL offerings come in three tiers as described, with the top tier offering the ability to stream 4K video and games online.
-Frontier’s FiberOptic Internet plans also come in three tiers (Base Speed, Faster Speed and Fastest Speed).
 At all FiberOptic tiers, you can share large files and stream high-quality videos.
 At the highest tier, you can achieve ultimate gaming performance on multiple devices simultaneously.

 Pricing is a key component when deciding which internet service provider is best for you.
 The best plan balances the speed and performance you need with the features available from your ISP, all at a price that fits your personal budget.